microsoft/LightGBM/docs/FAQ.rst

 3. ``error in data.table::data.table()...argument 2 is NULL``
 -------------------------------------------------------------

 If you are experiencing this error when running ``lightgbm``, you may be facing the same issue reported in `#2715 <https://github.com/microsoft/LightGBM/issues/2715>`_ and later in `#2989 <https://github.com/microsoft/LightGBM/pull/2989#issuecomment-614374151>`_.
-We have seen that some in some situations, using ``data.table`` 1.11.x results in this error.
+We have seen that in some situations, using ``data.table`` 1.11.x results in this error.
 To get around this, you can upgrade your version of ``data.table`` to at least version 1.12.0.

 ------